minisbett/osu-sharp/README.md

 ```

 ### 🏗️ Using osu-sharp stand-alone
-To use the `OsuApiClient` without the .NET Generic Host, there are some criteria to be considered, as this library was primarily designed with it in mind.
+To use the `OsuApiClient` without the .NET Generic Host, there are certain criteria to be considered, as this library was primarily designed with it in mind.

 Briefly said, you create an instance of the `IOsuAccessTokenProvider` providing the desired authorization flow, and using that you create an instance of the `OsuApiClient`:
 ```cs